croaky/blog/articles/reduce-heroku-slug-size.md

 > Compiled slug size: 300.6M is too large (max is 300M)

-You can't deploy but don't fret.
-Here's a few ways to reduce the slug size.
+You can't deploy but it can be fixed.
+Here are ways to reduce the slug size.

 ## Clean up the Git repository